united-security-providers/usp-core-waap/src/docs/header-filtering.md

 response:
   enabled: true
   # no allowClass for response, there is currently only a single implicit allowClass
-  allow:       # same as for request
+  allow:       # same structure as for request
-  deny:        # same as for request
+  deny:        # same structure as for request
-  denyPattern: # same as for request
+  denyPattern: # same structure as for request
 ```

-See the documentation of the individual items for what they basically do.
+See the documentation of the individual settings for what they basically do.

-The set of effectively allowed headers is informally (merging between per-route and default to be described later):
+The set of effectively allowed headers is informally as follows:

 * `allowPattern` + `allow` - `deny`